AkshayKumarC132/PeerCheck/README.md

 produce a more reasonable number of speakers.
 Clusters are no longer dropped based on short duration, ensuring every detected speaker receives a label.
 Detected speaker embeddings are matched to stored profiles so the same real-world speaker receives a consistent label across recordings.
+These profiles ensure that a familiar voice is labelled consistently across uploads.